-China: Amended Drug Registration Regulation Aims to Strengthen and Streamline Regulation of New Drugs
+China: Amended Drug Registration Regulation to Strengthen and Streamline New Drug Regulation

 On March 30, 2020, the State Administration for Market Regulation (SAMR) enacted the Amended Drug Registration Regulation (DRR) as part of its efforts to strengthen and streamline its regulation of the pharmaceutical industry.
 The DRR seeks, on the one hand, to further confirm a series of changes made in drug evaluation and approval in recent years, and, on the other, to implement in full a series of processes proposed in the Drug Administration Law (DAL), including who is authorized to market drugs (“marketing authorization holder”), implied licensing for clinical trials, priority evaluation of drugs, and management of changes after drugs are launched on the market, clearly specifying requirements for procedures for drug registration and rights and obligations of all people, in order to form a comprehensive system for the management of drug registration.
 The DRR will take effect on July 1, 2020.